eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/11-accessing-containers.md

 To gain access to the container in which an instance of an application is running, and run a command, you can use `kubectl exec`.

-As with logging, you need to specify the particular `pod` you wan't to access, and if there are multiple containers running in the `pod`, specify which container using the `-c` or `--container` option.
+As with logging, you need to specify the particular `pod` you want to access, and if there are multiple containers running in the `pod`, specify which container using the `-c` or `--container` option.

 ```execute
 kubectl exec $POD env